henkjannl/RoomThermostat/README.md

 The temperature setpoint can be chosen in four different ways, with increasing priority:
 1. The lowest priority is the **normal week schedule**, which says which day type it is depending on the day of the week.
+    * There are four predefined day types:
+        * **work from home**: temperature high at wake up, and low at bed time
+        * **work from the office**: temperature high at wake up, low when going out, high when coming home and again low at bed time
+        * **weekend**: temperature high at wake up, and low at bed time
+        * **day away**: temperature low throughout the day
     * The days of the week can be programmed in **settings**.
     * All times for each type of day type can be modified
     * The low temperature and high temperature can be modified.
 These are the same temperatures for all day types
 2. It is possible to **overrule multiple days** with a different day type, for instance to program multiple days as weekend day (e.g. holiday at home) or as days away (e.g. holiday away).
-    * The thermostat will be overruled until the number of days expires, or if the **overrule multiple days** function is reset to **automatic** by the user
+    * The thermostat will be overruled until the number of days expires, or if the **overrule multiple days** function is **switched off** by the user
-    * It is also possible to set the number of days to **forever**, for instance if heating is not required during the summer, and reset it back to **automatic** in autumn.
+    * It is also possible to set the number of days to **forever**, for instance if heating is not required during the summer, and **switched off** in autumn.
 3. **Today** and **tomorrow** can be overruled by a schedule that is different from the normal schedule.
-    * Each can be set back to **automatic** by the user, or the setting of **today** will be replaced by the setting of **tomorrow** at midnight.
+    * Each can be **switched off** by the user, or the setting of **today** will be replaced by the setting of **tomorrow** at midnight.
-    * At midnight, **tomorrow** will be set back to **automatic**
+    * At midnight, **tomorrow** will be switched off
     * For instance: if the holiday starts tomorrow, **multiple days** can be overruled to be **away**, after which **today** can be overruled as **weekend day**
 4. At all times, a **higher or lower temperature** can be manually selected.
     * When the next programmed timeslot of the lower priority day type dawns, the temperature setting switches back to that program.

-Icons of days according to the normal week schedule are displayed on the unit with a black icon.
-Overruled days are displayed in blue.
-If the setpoint is manually overruled, the setpoint temperature is displayed in red font.
+Overruled day icons are surrounded by a red rectangle on the hardware unit.
+If the temperature setpoint is manually overruled, it is displayed in red font.

 The thermostat can be controlled by three touchbuttons on the device or via Telegram.
-In Telegram, an inline keyboard is used which changes based on the context.
+In Telegram, an inline keyboard is used which changes depending on the context.
 This way, the user experience is similar to controlling the device via the hardware.
 The menu status of each Telegram user is kept in memory, so all users can communicate with the thermostat independently.

 ## Controlling the thermostat through Telegram
 ### Main menu in Telegram